luiswirth/bsc-thesis/src/introduction.typ

 The *Finite Element Method* (FEM) is one of the most important methods employed to numerically solve PDEs, particularly on unstructured meshes, drawing inspiration from *functional analysis* @hiptmair:numpde.
-While scalar-valued FEM using Lagrangian finite element spaces is well-established, extending FEM to vector-valued problems traditionally involved intricate constructions. @hiptmair:whitneyforms
+While scalar-valued FEM, using Lagrangian finite element spaces, is well-established, extending FEM to vector-valued problems traditionally involved intricate constructions. @hiptmair:whitneyforms